Key Specs of 42

 Jawa Forty Two Features:

-The Jawa Forty Two is an old-school themed motorcycle with minimal frills.
-It comes with an analogue speedometer and fuel gauge, along with a digital inset for odometer readings.
-There’s no tachometer or a gear position indicator.
+The Jawa Forty Two is an old school motorcycle with minimal frills, packing an analogue speedometer and fuel gauge, along with a digital inset for odometer readings.
+There’s no tachometer or gear position indicator.
 Even the headlamp and indicators are bulbs.
-Jawa offers either a single-channel ABS with a rear drum or a proper front and rear disc-brake-equipped dual-channel ABS as a separate variant.
+Jawa offers either a single-channel ABS with a rear drum or a front and rear disc brake-equipped dual-channel ABS as a separate variant.
+The 42 2.1 is slightly more feature-heavy, as it gets a revised instrument cluster with a small LCD display, several blacked-out components, alloy wheels, and bar-end mirrors.

 Jawa Forty Two Engine:

-It’s powered by the same 293cc, fuel-injected, liquid-cooled, single-cylinder engine which generates 27.51PS and 27.05Nm -- 0.86PS and 0.95Nm less than the BS4-compliant version.
+It’s powered by the same 293cc, fuel-injected, liquid-cooled, single-cylinder engine that generates 27.51PS and 27.05Nm -- 0.86PS and 0.95Nm less than the BS4-compliant version.
 The engine continues with the same 6-speed transmission as before.
+Meanwhile, the 2021 42 2.1 uses the same motor but with tweaked internals, which has slightly downed the performance to 27.33PS and the torque to 27.02Nm.

 Jawa Forty Two Suspension & Brakes:

-The Jawa Forty Two BS6 also retains the same telescopic front fork, twin gas-charged rear shock absorbers, front 280mm disc, rear drum (153mm) or disc (240mm) as the BS4 bike.
-The motorcycle rolls on an 18-inch front and a 17-inch rear spoke wheels with a 90-section front and a 120-section rear tubed tyre.
+Like the BS4 bike, the Jawa Forty Two BS6 uses the same telescopic front fork, twin gas-charged rear shock absorbers, front 280mm disc, rear drum (153mm) or disc (240mm).
+The motorcycle rolls on 18-inch front and 17-inch rear spoke wheels with a 90-section front and a 120-section rear tubed tyre.
+The same setup has also been carried forward to the Jawa 42 2.1.

 Jawa Forty Two Rivals: